bcgov/AzureFilesPoC/Resources/TerraformWithGithubActionsProcess.md

 - State encryption at rest
 - Soft delete and versioning enabled

+## ⚠️ Private Endpoints & DNS Automation (Important)

+When using Terraform with GitHub Actions to deploy Azure Private Endpoints, be aware that Azure Policy will automatically manage Private DNS Zone associations.
+You **must** add a `lifecycle { ignore_changes = [private_dns_zone_group] }` block to your `azurerm_private_endpoint` resources.
+This prevents Terraform from removing DNS associations created by policy automation.

+For more information and code examples, see [NotesAboutPrivateEndPoints.md](../modules/networking/private-endpoint/NotesAboutPrivateEndPoints.md).

 ## Best Practices for BC Government Context

 1. **Resource Management**: